rohitagarwal003/mindprince.github.io/source/_posts/2013-06-29-file-handling-in-python-java-and-c.markdown

 ## Reading a file in Java

 ### Reading a file at once
-There is no obvious way to do this in Java.
-[This question](http://stackoverflow.com/questions/3402735/what-is-simplest-way-to-read-a-file-into-string-in-java) provides various hacks.
+[This question on Stack Overflow](http://stackoverflow.com/questions/3402735/what-is-simplest-way-to-read-a-file-into-string-in-java) shows various ways to do this.

 ### Reading a file line by line
 {% codeblock lang:java %}